dan131fram3/PotHoneyProj/README.md

 `./visualise` or `sudo ./visualise` if that doesn't work

-This will create the graph called ‘honeypot_port_results.png’. #####Note - there will need to be logged attacks against ports before the graph can be produced.
+This will create the graph called ‘honeypot_port_results.png’. **Note - there will need to be logged attacks against ports before the graph can be produced**.

 #### Credits